 Periodic

 Periodic tenancies can simply be terminated by notice.
-As a tenant, you must provide your landlord/Property Manager 21 days written notice of your decision to terminate the TENANCY.
-Your landlord must provide you with notice which varies depending on circumstance:42 days if they or any of their family require the property for their own use42 days if the property has been sold90 days for any other reason
+As a tenant, you must provide your landlord/Property Manager 28 days written notice of your decision to terminate the TENANCY.
+Your landlord must provide you with notice which varies depending on circumstance: 63 days if they or any of their family require the property for their own use and 90 days if the property has been sold.

 You will find the expiry date of your fixed term tenancy within your tenancy agreement.
 Your Property Manager will be in contact with you well before this date to ask if you would like to renew the tenancy agreement for a specified period of time as agreed between you and the landlord.
 If this date passes without renewing your fixed term tenancy agreement, then your agreement becomes a periodic tenancy agreement.